-(e) all available sanctions, other than imprisonment, that are reasonable in the circumstances ... should be considered for all offenders, with particular attention to the circumstances of Aboriginal offenders.
+(e) all available sanctions, other than imprisonment, that are reasonable in the circumstances and consistent with the harm done to victims or to the community should be considered for all offenders, with particular attention to the circumstances of Aboriginal offenders.

 In R. v.
-Gladue in 1999, the Supreme Court of Canada acknowledged the "serious problem of aboriginal overrepresentation in Canadian prisons" and interpreted section 718.2(e) of the Code to explicitly require sentencing judges to consider the particular circumstances of Indigenous offenders, including:
+Gladue in 1999, the Supreme Court of Canada acknowledged the "serious problem of [A]boriginal overrepresentation in Canadian prisons"32 and interpreted section 718.2(e) of the Code to explicitly require sentencing judges to consider the particular circumstances of Indigenous offenders, including: